-This Starbucks store low-rise structured store, bathes in natural light and offers large outdoor eating capacity.
-But it didn’t make its way to this list of this, but because of its location.
-Ueno park is one of the biggest public parks in Tokyo, very famous for its historical location, shrines & temples, museums and… Sakura viewing!
+This low-rise structured store, bathes in natural light and offers large outdoor eating capacity.
+But it didn’t make its way to this list because of its design, but because of its location.
+Ueno Park is one of the biggest public parks in Tokyo, famously known for its historical location, shrines & temples, museums and… sakura viewing in spring!

 To cope with crowds, the store has a small van outside for anyone with a tall-sized order to get in and out as fast as possible.

-This Starbucks overlooking the Funan canal, is known for its breathtaking beauty.
+This Starbucks overlooking the Funan canal in Toyama, is known for its breathtaking beauty.
 The store was elected “world’s most beautiful Starbucks” at the 2008 Store Design Awards.
 Because of the glass-walled design, the interior is filled with light giving it a specious feeling.
-There is also some outdoor spacing, bordered with glass walls, that make you feel as if you are cruising on the river.
+There is also some outdoor spacing, bordered with glass walls, that makes you feel as if you are cruising on the river.

 Of course there are many more beautiful designed Starbucks stores, with stunning scenery at special locations.
 But these are our favourites and the ones we think you, as a Starbucks lover, should pay a visit!
 What are your favourite Starbuck outlets, which ones should we also pay a visit?